shakacode/react_on_rails/docs/guides/configuration.md

   ################################################################################
   # FILE SYSTEM BASED COMPONENT REGISTRY
   ################################################################################
-  # components_subdirectory is the name of the directory that is used to automatically detect and register components
+  # components_subdirectory is the name of the subdirectory matched to detect and register components automatically
-  # for the usage on the rails view. default is nil, you can enable the feature by updating it in the next line.
+  # The default is nil.
+You can enable the feature by updating it in the next line.
   config.components_subdirectory = "ror_components"

   # For automated component registry, `render_component` view helper method tries to load bundle for component from